Skip to content

 • Net Annual Cash Flow: $14,280

-That's a 161–177% return on your initial investment, not counting any tax benefits or principal paydown if financed.
+That's a 161 to 177% return on your initial investment, not counting any tax benefits or principal paydown if financed.

 Beyond rental income, an ADU adds significant property value.
 Across Ventura County, we typically see:

 This varies by city, lot size, and ADU finish level.
 A premium detached ADU in Thousand Oaks can add $250K+.
-A modest garage conversion in Moorpark might add $120K–$150K.
-Either way, the appraised value typically exceeds your hard costs within 3–5 years due to the rental income it produces.
+A modest garage conversion in Moorpark might add $120K, $150K.
+Either way, the appraised value typically exceeds your hard costs within 3 to 5 years due to the rental income it produces.

 Cost Per Square Foot: What's Normal?